LiberiFatali/darkskies-challenge/tutorial.md

 We are now ready to fine-tune a pre-trained Inception-v3 model on the darkskies-challenge data set.
 This requires two distinct changes to our training procedure:
 1. Build the exact same model as previously except we change the number of labels in the final classification layer.
 2. Restore all weights from the pre-trained Inception-v3 except for the final classification layer; this will get randomly initialized instead.

 We can perform these two operations by specifying two flags: `--pretrained_model_checkpoint_path` and `--fine_tune`.

 The first flag is a string that points to the path of a pre-trained Inception-v3 model.
 If this flag is specified, it will load the entire model from the checkpoint before the script begins training.

 The second flag `--fine_tune` is a boolean that indicates whether the last classification layer should be randomly initialized or restored.
 You may set this flag to false if you wish to continue training a pre-trained model from a checkpoint.
 If you set this flag to true, you can train a new classification layer from scratch.

-Putting this all together you can retrain a pre-trained Inception-v3 model on the darkskies-challenge data set with the following command.
+Putting this all together you can retrain a pre-trained Inception-v3 model on the darkskies-challenge data set with the following commands.
 ```
 ## Finetune
 # Build the training binary to run on a GPU.
 If you do not have a GPU,